quilime/organelle-monome/README.md

   1. Copy the example patches to your Organelle's USB drive or SD card.

-    2. Plug in the Monome in via USB.
-Note: The Organelle's USB port doesn't supply enough power for a Monome 128 Grid to light all its LED's, a powered USB hub was required.
+  2. Plug in the Monome.
+Note: In my testing, the Organelle's USB port doesn't supply enough power for a Monome 128 Grid to light all its LED's, so a powered USB hub was required.

 ## Installation

-Run SerialOSC-Installer first.
+Run *SerialOSC-Installer* first.
 This patch installs the serialosc binaries and libmonome shared libraries to the Organelle's OS.
 It also adds serialosc as a daemon that runs at startup.

   1. Plug in the Monome Grid via USB
   2. Press AUX to start installation